-The intent of these lot coverage regulations is to limit areas of hardscape, place an emphasis on landscaping with natural materials, and to increase vegetated spaces throughout the City.
+The intent of these lot coverage regulations is to limit areas of hardscape, place an emphasis on landscaping, and to increase vegetated spaces throughout the City.

-- 2. Exemptions-Exceptions the following are exempt from the lot coverage calculation. - a.
+2. Exemptions-Exceptions the following are exempt from the lot coverage calculation.

+- a.
 An access easement or tract that is not included in the calculation of lot size will not be used in calculating lot coverage for any lot it serves or crosses. - b.
 Pervious Areas of landscaping below eaves, balconies, and other cantilevered portions of buildings. - c.
-Planted Landscaped areas at least two (2) feet wide and 40 square feet in area located over subterranean structures if the Planning Official determines, based on site-specific information submitted by the proponent and prepared by a qualified expert, that soil and depth conditions in the planted landscaped area will provide adequate space for proposed plantings to mature to a size typical for their species cleansing and percolation similar to that provided by existing site conditions. - d.
-Rockeries and retaining walls, unless located adjacent to or within 12 inches of another impervious surface such as a patio, building or parking area.
+Planted Landscaped areas at least two (2) feet wide and 40 square feet in area located over subterranean structures, with a minimum soil depth of 18 inches. if the Planning Official determines, based on site specific information submitted by the proponent and prepared by a qualified expert, soil and depth conditions in the landscaped area will provide cleansing and percolation similar to that provided by existing site conditions. - d.
+Rockeries and retaining walls, unless located adjacent to or within 12 inches of another impervious surface such as a patio, building or parking area. - e.
+Public sidewalk if located within a public easement on private property.

-- e.
-Public sidewalk if located within a public easement on private property. - f.
-Hardscape surface under HVAC and similar types of mechanical equipment for detached or attached dwelling units only. - 3.
-Partially Exempt Materials Exemptions The following materials exemptions will be calculated at a ratio of 50 percent of the total area covered.
-Exempted area shall not exceed an area equal to 10 percent of the total lot area.
-Installation of exempted surfaces shall be done in accordance with the current adopted stormwater design manual: - Permeable pavement (non-grassed). - b.
-Pavers no larger than 12"x12" per individual paver - bc.
-Grassed modular grid pavement. - ed.
+- f.
+Hardscape surface under HVAC and similar types of mechanical equipment for detached dwelling units only. - 3.
+Partially Exempt Materials Exemptions The following materials exemptions shall receive a will be calculated at a ratio of 50 percent exemption for the area of the total area covered they cover.
+Exempted area However, this exemption shall not exceed an area equal to 10 percent of the total lot area size.
+Installation of exempted surfaces shall be done in accordance with the current adopted stormwater design manual. - a.
+Permeable pavement (non-grassed). - a.
+Pavers no larger than 10"x10" per individual paver - b.
+Grassed modular grid pavement. - c.
 Open grid decking over pervious non-hardscaped-area.

-e.
+d.
 Artificial Turf